“Michael, you’re a genius.” Jilly Cooper.

 "It's a brilliant book, in every way." - Lord Neil Kinnock.

-I didn't remember much about the 1984 Miners' Strike.
-I was a teenager living in Belfast and there was other stuff going on.
+I didn't remember much about the Battle of Orgreave.
+I was a teenager living in Belfast at the time and we had other stuff going on, so it was a fleeting news item for me.

 Here are a selection of the people kind enough to give us their time and share their stories.
 The whole project was shot in 2023/4.